CRB Forms and Submission Information

 - If the study involves privately-owned animals and requires an IACUC Protocol, then the CRB will review the consent form once the IACUC has approved the protocol.

-Please note: a veterinary clinical study using privately-owned animals may not be initiated until final approval by the appropriate oversight committee is granted, e.g. IACUC or CRB.
+Please note: Depending on the study, additional approvals may also be necessary before a study can be initiated.
+A veterinary clinical study using privately-owned animals may not be initiated until final approval by the appropriate oversight committee is granted, e.g. IACUC or CRB.

 CRB Review for an IACUC Waiver:

 - In the “Consent Form Information” section choose “yes” when the CRB must review the information provided, e.g. when the work involves privately-owned animals and is being done by or at the request of CSU VTH faculty/staff/students or the work is occurring at the VTH.
 After choosing “yes,” the “CRB Submissions” questions and a text box to answer them will appear.

 - Below the “CRB Submissions” text box the Consent Form and other relevant project materials/documents (e.g. original study protocol, client information sheet, study timeline, etc.) can be uploaded.